Vagabondivan/qmk_firmware/keyboards/bm40hsrgb/keymaps/xwing/readme.md

 - QWERTY + GAMING (Retropie and MAME)

-- Numbers and Symbols + Accented Letters (customize as you like with others).
+- Numbers and Symbols + Accented Letters + email address, signature and disclaimer (customize as you like).

 - RGB Light, RGB Matrix fx, RGB underglow.